≡ Menu

 Degenerative Myelopathy in Dogs… Quality of Life Treatment Options

-There really aren’t and “curative” treatments for this disorder, there are physical therapy techniques which can be employed which can “minimize” some of the common symptoms associated with this disorder as well as “possibly” slow down the diseases progression.
+Canine degenerative myelopathy is a somewhat “uncommon” disease of the spinal cord that some older dogs may face.
+So, if your dog is over five years old and beginning to develop walking problems, your vet might investigate it.
+While there aren’t any “curative” treatments for this disorder, there are physical therapy techniques that can be employed that can “minimize” some of the common symptoms associated with this disorder as well as “possibly” slow down the progression of the disease.

 This is why…

-In in this article, we wanted to take a moment and discuss exactly what Degenerative Myelopathy is as well as describe what it might be like to own a dog that is suffering from this condition so that you as a loving owner will know what to expect.
+In this article, we wanted to take a moment and discuss precisely what Degenerative Myelopathy is, as well as describe what it might be like to own a dog that is suffering from this condition so that you, as a loving owner, will know what to expect.
+So, without further ado, let’s dive right in.

 What is Degenerative Myelopathy?